-The duration of each quiz will be 25 minutes.
-The duration of the mid-term will be 90 minutes and that of the final will be 150 minutes.
-Exams will be in class for face-to-face classes.
-If the class runs in full distance learning mode, appropriate software tools will be used for exams taken off campus.
+The duration of the mid-term and final exam will be 90 minutes each.
+Exams will be conducted online through a Webex meeting.
 I reserve the right to take penalty points off from students whose phones/electronic gadgets are found ringing during an exam.